 What's It Like to Live in Maria Callas' Shoes๐ข(essay)

-What you are about to read is an essay I wrote to complete an optional course at the University of Helsinki.
-Once again, I chose Maria Callas as my topic, because reflecting on her elegance is simply one of my favorite things to do in life!
+The following is an essay I wrote for a course in musicology at the University of Helsinki.
+I chose Maria Callas as my topic because reflecting on her elegance is, quite frankly, one of my favorite pastimes.

 In Maria Callas' Shoes

-Let us place ourselves for a moment in the shoes of the soprano Maria Callas (1923–1977).
-Of course, no one could ever fill her shoes in the history of opera, but we can still attempt to imagine what it might have felt like to be “Maria Callas.”
-How did it feel to sing with her lungs, and what did the resonance of her voice feel like in her head?
-What did the world look like through her myopic eyes from the height of her 172-centimeter-tall body?
-What was it like to speak English, Greek, Italian, and French fluently?
-How did her clothes and her diamond jewelry feel against her skin?
-How did it feel to hear the roar of applause night after night?
-What was it like to rehearse opera roles alone by the piano?
-And what did it feel like to walk in her shoes, from performance to performance, from city to city, often in the glare of flashbulbs?
+Let us, for a moment, step into the shoes of soprano Maria Callas (1923–1977).
+Of course, no one could truly fill her place in the history of opera—but what might it have felt like to be “Maria Callas”?
+To sing with her lungs, to feel the resonance of her voice inside her head?
+To see the world through her nearsighted eyes from a height of 172 centimeters?
+To speak fluent English, Greek, Italian, and French?
+To feel the fabric of her gowns and the weight of her diamonds against her skin?
+To hear the roar of applause, night after night?
+To practice opera roles alone at the piano?
+To walk from stage to stage, city to city, in the flash of paparazzi bulbs?

-The best way to find out what it felt like to live in Maria Callas’ shoes is to delve into the more than 300 letters she left behind, as well as the memoirs she dictated in 1956-57 and in 1977.
-The director and filmmaker Tom Volf compiled and translated the archival material into French for the book Maria Callas: Lettres et mémoires (2019).
-The book also includes numerous footnotes that clarify the letters’ content, along with a chronological list of Callas’ performances amidst the letters.
-The earliest letters recount her life already in 1946, and the last are dated just a few months before her death in Paris.
+The best way to glimpse what it was like to live in Callas’s shoes is through her legacy of over 300 letters and her dictated memoirs from 1957 and 1977.
+Filmmaker Tom Volf compiled and translated these archival texts into French in Maria Callas: Lettres et mémoires (2019).
+The book includes clarifying footnotes as well as a chronological list of her performances corresponding to the letters.
+The earliest letters date from 1946, and the final ones were written just months before her death in Paris.

-I will begin with examining the context of the 1950s to understand what the ideal of women’s appearance in Western culture was like during that era.
-I will compare these ideals to Callas’ position as an international opera star and briefly consider how she viewed beauty and adornment before her major career breakthrough as a young soprano in the late 1940s.
-I draw on insights from Päivi Aikasalo’s dissertation Seuratkaamme järkevää ja terveellistä muotia: Naisten pukeutumisihanteet ja vaatevalinnat 1920-luvulta 1960-luvun lopulle (Let Us Follow Sensible and Healthy Fashion: Ideals of Women’s Clothing and Choices from the 1920s to the Late 1960s, 2000), particularly regarding the requisite of women’s elegance in the 1950s, as I did in my bachelor’s thesis.
+I begin with the 1950s context, outlining the prevailing ideals of feminine appearance in the West.
+I then compare these ideals with Callas’s position as an international opera star, reflecting also on her attitude toward beauty and adornment as a young soprano at the end of the 1940s.
+For this, I draw on Päivi Aikasalo’s dissertation, Seuratkaamme järkevää ja terveellistä muotia: Naisten pukeutumisihanteet ja vaatevalinnat 1920-luvulta 1960-luvun lopulle (2000), which discusses the demands of elegance on women’s fashion in the 1950s, as I also did in my earlier thesis.

-The second important framework for this essay is the concept of glamour.
-In her detailed study Glamour: History, Women, Feminism, Carol Dyhouse explores how glamour and femininity are interconnected, the relationship between glamour and fashion, and what glamour has meant to women especially in the 20th century.
-Glamour is deeply intertwined with the shifting constructions of femininity, consumerism, popular culture, and celebrity (2010: 1).
-Dyhouse examines the concept of glamour in relation to clothing, cosmetics, and other material culture, which is fitting given that women’s social history is closely tied to these elements (2010: 7).
-Therefore, I will also consider how Callas’ appearance aligns with the concept of glamour and its history.
+The second conceptual and historical framework of this essay is glamour.
+In Glamour: History, Women, Feminism, Carol Dyhouse examines in detail the ways glamour and femininity intersect, how glamour is tied to fashion, and what glamour has meant to women throughout the twentieth century.
+Glamour, she argues, is deeply entwined with femininity, consumerism, popular culture, and shifting notions of celebrity (2010: 1).
+Dyhouse connects glamour especially to clothing, cosmetics, and other aspects of material culture, since women’s social history is closely bound up with them (2010: 7).
+This perspective is also crucial when considering Callas’s appearance in relation to the concept and history of glamour.

-Callas and the Ideals of Women’s Appearance in the 1950s
+Callas and the Ideal of Female Appearance in the 1950s

-While Aikasalo specifically examines the ideals of appearance presented in the Finnish magazine Kotiliesi from the 1920s to the late 1960s, these ideals reflect the general cultural climate of the time regarding women’s appearance.
-Finnish housewives may not have received identical advice on dressing as, for example, sophisticated Parisian ladies, but the underlying requirement for elegance was the same for everyone.
-Women were expected to be carefully groomed and made up, and they generally were – far more than the women strolling on the streets today.
-Despite these expectations and countless dressing guidelines, not all women of the 1950s aimed for or achieved true elegance.
+Although Aikasalo’s study focuses on the ideals presented in the Finnish magazine Kotiliesi between the 1920s and 1960s, they reflect broader Western ideals of appearance at the time.
+Finnish housewives may not have received exactly the same style instructions as Parisian society ladies, but the underlying demand for elegance was the same everywhere.
+Women were expected to be carefully dressed and groomed—far more so than the average woman strolling through the streets today.
+Of course, despite these expectations and the endless stream of advice, not all women in the 1950s aimed for, or achieved, a high standard of elegance.

 Callas’ Status as an International Opera Star